-- show in a test prescribed by Senate that he or she has an ability to deal with the numerical problems that arise in law; or - if he or she fails this test, complete the course MAM1013F/S Law That Counts: Quantitative Literacy for Law
+- (a) show in a test prescribed by Senate that he or she has an ability to deal with the numerical problems that arise in law; or - (b) if he or she fails this test, complete the course MAM1013F/S Law That Counts: Quantitative Literacy for Law.

 A candidate may not attempt the numeracy test a second time.

-Note that candidates admitted to the third (Intermediate) year and graduate LLB programme are exempted from this course.
+Note that candidates admitted to the third (Intermediate) year are exempted from this course.